neksa/mutagene/docs/rank_doc.rst

 -o OUTFILE                                 Short form of --outfile OUTFILE                     -o out.tsv --cohort COHORT                            Name of precalculated cohort which overwrites
                                            input sample(s).
 If cohort is specified, all three  --cohort gcb_lymphomas method's input parameters will be derived from it.
+                                           Pan-cancer cohort is used by default if profile is not specified, see below.
--c COHORT                                  Short form of --cohort COHORT argument              -c gcb_lymphomas --profile PROFILE                          Overrides background mutability model
+-c COHORT                                  Short form of --cohort COHORT argument              -c gcb_lymphomas --profile PROFILE                          Specifies background mutability model.
+                                           See comments below.
 -p PROFILE                                 Short form of --profile PROFILE --nsamples NSAMPLES                        Overrides the number of samples in cohort          --nsamples 20 -n NSAMPLES                                Short form of --nsamples                           -n 20